ErenalpK/2026worldcup_prediction/README.md

 This shows that the clustering method — based only on `win_rate`, `gd_per_game`, and `avg_rank` — effectively separated teams by their true World Cup success as well.
 Cluster 0, the top-performing group, has the highest stage score, while Cluster 2 includes teams with limited tournament progression.

+## Limitations and Future Work

+While this project covers a wide temporal range and incorporates strong statistical and machine learning techniques, several limitations remain:

+- The analysis is based on cumulative performance; year-by-year variation is not modeled.
+- Only a small set of variables (win rate, GD, and FIFA ranking) were used for clustering; other variables like possession, xG, or player-level stats could improve accuracy.
+- Confederation-level analysis may obscure country-level anomalies (e.g., Morocco 2022).

+In future work, time-series clustering can be applied to track the evolution of team performance over time.
+Incorporating additional performance metrics from player-level datasets (e.g., Opta) may also enhance team profiling accuracy.